redis/redis-doc/commands/hello.md

 The `HELLO` command has a useful reply that will state a number of facts about the server: the exact version, the set of modules loaded, the client ID, the replication role and so forth.
-Because of that, and given that the `HELLO` command also works with "2" as argument, both in order to downgrade the protocol back to version 2, or just to get the reply from the server without switching the protocol, client library authors may consider using this command instead of the canonical `PING` when setting up the connection.
+And the `HELLO` command also works with "2" as argument, which will downgrade the protocol back to version 2.
+Or use "0" as argument just to get the reply from the server without switching the protocol, client library authors may consider using this command instead of the canonical `PING` when setting up the connection.

 This command accepts two non mandatory options: